Consensys/eventsea/README.md

 ### Overview:

-EventSea is a decentralized application (DApp) designed to revolutionize the way events are organized and attended.
+EventSea is a decentralized events platform for events organizers and attendees.
 Built on the top of Linea, EventSea offers a transparent, secure, and user-centric platform for event creation and ticketing.

 ![image](./eventsea.png)